-- First, the 'status' of the system, the CP and the knowledge in play before embedding is acquired. - I assume early development of (some form of) the CP (like Continuity, inward maturation, i.a.) pace bottom-up maturation (cf. Radford, 1990, et seq.). - All 5 children support this (Bosch & Biberauer, to appear).
+- First, the 'status' of the system, the CP and the knowledge in play before embedding is acquired. - We assume early development of (some form of) the CP (like Continuity, inward maturation, i.a.) pace bottom-up maturation (cf. Radford, 1990, et seq.). - All 5 children support this (Bosch & Biberauer, to appear): CP-structures available (and frequently produced) from earliest files.